20n/act/wikiServices/README.md

 ### Dot File Rendering ###

-Once you have run the `Loader`, molecule renderings for all reachable molecules should be available on the NAS at `/mnt/data-level1/data/reachables-explorer-rendering-cache/`.
-These are referenced by the dot files, which expect them to live at `/mnt/data-level1/data/reachables-explorer-rendering-cache/`.
+Once you have run the `Loader`, molecule renderings for all reachable molecules should be available at `data/reachables-explorer-rendering-cache/`.
+These are referenced by the dot files, which expect them to live at `data/reachables-explorer-rendering-cache/`.

 To render the dot PNGs, run this command:
 ```